Klosmi/html-basics/JS-basic.md

   //            length: 2
   //            [[Prototype]]: HTMLFormControlsCollection
   ```
- *We want to get the `inpu` value, so we use the elements property (what we can see in the above example).
+ *We want to get the `input` value, so we use the elements property (what we can see in the above example).
 We get the input value with that line `form.elements.query.value`.*
  ```
   const form = document.querySelector('#searchForm');